inkarkat/vim-JumpToVerticalBlock/README.md

     ]w                      To [count]'th next start of a block of non-whitespace characters at the current screen column.
+                            Like W, but vertically.
     ]W                      To [count]'th next end of a block of non-whitespace characters at the current screen column.
+                            Like E, but vertically.
     [w                      To [count]'th previous start of a block of non-whitespace characters at the current screen column.
+                            Like B, but vertically.
     [W                      To [count]'th previous end of a block of non-whitespace characters at the current screen column.
+                            Like gE, but vertically.

 ### EXAMPLE